Fresh off the loom, unwashed, 5.75" by 24.25" |

 Wet finishing consisted of machine washing in tepid water and hot machine drying.
 Ordinarily, I line dry everything, but the dryer serves to help test the fabric to its limits.

 Most notable is the plain weave section on the right.
 It did not shrink as much as the remaining twill samples, with a width of 5.75 inches.
-This was not unexpected.
+This is characteristic of combining plain weave with twill.

 I was much happier with how these held up than with the crackle samples.
 The plain weave sample was, well, plain.
 But the twill samples were interesting because of the patterns the warp yarn made.